 - e.
 Give pupils a list of Christian names of men and women, Scottish phrases, English phrases, foreign phrases, dates of important events in history, the population of various countries and cities, signs and symbols, weights and measures, etc. Have them indicate in a written report in what parts of the dictionary information on these topics can be found.
 Exercises of this type will familiarize them with the location and use of the various appendixes in the dictionary.
 They might also be asked to list other sources for this same type of information - 4.
-Developing the ability to use maps as a source of information - a.
+Developing the ability to use maps as a source of in - a.
 Give pupils a list of questions bearing on a map.
 Have them use a map in finding the answers to these questions - b.
 Have pupils prepare a list of five questions over a map which is to be used by the class for map study.
-Have the class exchange papers and refer to the map in finding the answers to each other's questions - c.
-Have pupils study a map for the purpose of selecting a route to travel by auto across the continent - d.
-Give pupils exercises which will develop the ability to read directions on a map by asking them to locate certain places with reference to each other by means of direction - e.
+Have the class exchange papers and refer to the map in finding the answers to each other's questions c.
+Have pupils study a map for the purpose of selecting a route to travel by auto across the continent d.
+Give pupils exercises which will develop the ability d.
+Give pupils exercises which will develop the ability to read directions on a map by asking them to locate certain places with reference to each other by means of direction e.
 Give pupils questions which will involve an understanding of the direction of the flow of rivers as shown on a map.
-This can be accomplished by indicating the relative location of the source and the mouth of the river with reference to direction - f.
-Give pupils questions concerning the general direction of land slope by referring to the direction in which the river flows - g.
-Give pupils exercises which will tend to familiarize them with the various symbols used on maps by asking direct questions in connection with map study, which will require the use of these symbols and the keys by which they are interpreted - h.
-Give pupils questions involving an understanding of what is "upstream" and what is "downstream" on a map, by having them list in order the cities they would pass while traveling upstream from a given point - i.
-Give pupils exercises involving the use of scale of miles, by having them refer to the map to indicate the distance between two designated points - j.
-Give pupils exercises involving the use of physical facts indicated on maps, by having them describe the difference in climatic conditions between two designated points - k.
-Give pupils exercises involving the use of parallels and meridians, by having them locate a designated point on the map through the use of these terms - 1.
-Give pupils exercises involving the use of parallels and meridians that can be used to explain the ways of living in a designated locality m.
+This can be accomplished by indicating the relative location of the source and the mouth of the river with reference to direction f.
+Give pupils questions concerning the general direction of land slope by referring to the direction in which the river flows g.
+Give pupils exercises which will tend to familiarize them with the various symbols used on maps by asking direct questions in connection with map study, which will require the use of these symbols and the keys by which they are interpreted h.
+Give pupils questions involving an understanding of what is "upstream" and what is "downstream" on a map, by having them list in order the cities they would pass while traveling upstream from a given point i.
+Give pupils exercises involving the use of scale of miles, by having them refer to the map to indicate the distance between two designated points j.
+Give pupils exercises involving the use of physical facts indicated on maps, by having them describe the difference in climatic conditions between two designated points meridians that can be used to explain the ways of living in a designated locality m.
 Give pupils exercises which will tend to develop their ability to interpret the physical make-up of a country from reading a map, by giving extensive questions bearing on its physical make-up, to be answered in written form n.
-Use the same type of exercise with respect to the political features can be found by studying a graph c.
+Use the same type of exercise with respect to the political features b.
+Give pupils a list of questions, the answers to which can be found by studying a graph c.
 Give pupils a table of figures from a regular textbook.
 Have them translate these figures into a graph.
 Have them do this with two different kinds of graphs using the bar graph and the line graph d.
 Give pupils questions involving comparisons which can be drawn from a study of graphs.
 (Example: Compare the average yearly costs for maintaining an army for national defense between two nations over a ten year period)